-2.6 SUBDIVISION DESIGN CRITERIA
+2.6 DISTRIBUTION DESIGN CRITERIA

-(a) All residential commercial and industrial subdivision distribution systems must be designed to supply the maximum reasonably foreseeable load anticipated for that subdivision.
-The maximum reasonably foreseeable load for the subdivision shall be agreed by the Network Services Provider and the developer and must be determined by estimating the peak load of the subdivision after it has been fully developed, assuming the current electricity consumption patterns.
+(a) All distribution systems must be designed to supply the maximum reasonably foreseeable load anticipated for the area served.
+The maximum reasonably foreseeable load must be determined by estimating the peak load of the area after it has been fully developed, taking into account restrictions on land use and assuming current electricity consumption patterns.

 As with residential subdivisions, loads in commercial and industrial subdivisions have increased in recent years.
-This has been due to greater use of airconditioners as well as the use of computers and other electronic technology in these premises.
+This has been due to greater use of air-conditioners as well as the use of computers and other electronic technology in these premises.

 Previously Western Power allowed a flat 200 kVA/ha rate to determine the load.
 However, for the smaller lots, around 1,000 m2 to 2,000 m2, this has resulted in a power supply of 10-20 kVA which is insufficient to supply the loads that are typically installed.
-To correct this the minimum load will be increased to 110 kVA, that is 150A 3 \acute{o} load, with 200 kVA/ha used where lots are greater than 5,500 m2.
+To correct this the minimum load will be increased to 110 kVA, that is 150A 3 φ load, with 200 kVA/ha used where lots are greater than 5,500 m2.